thekuhninator/beat/README.md

 <b> output_name \<string\> </b> (required)

-The name of the dataset being examined, used for titles and file names.
+The name of the multibeat report.
+Used for the title of the report and file names.

 ### multi_beat Output Files